stripe/stripe-cli/README.md

 **Password Store Setup with Docker**

-While test mode doesn’t require password store, you will need to set it up if you wish to perform live mode request.
+While test mode doesn’t require password store, you will need to set it up if you wish to perform live mode requests.

 > You can also make live mode requests on a per command basis by attaching the `--api-key` flag.